isabella232/journeys.en/help/using/usecase/building-the-journey.md

 1. We need to select a namespace.
 A namespace is preselected based on schema properties.
 You can keep the one preselected.
 For more information on namespaces, see [](../event/selecting-the-namespace.md).

-In our use case, we only want to react to those two conditions, so we don't check the box **Show path for other cases than the one(s) above**.
+In our use case, we only want to react to those two conditions, so we don't check the box **[!UICONTROL Show path for other cases than the one(s) above]**.

 Two paths are created after your condition: